 For example, a Sales Manager may decide – based on new market research – that mid-size pharma companies should also be targeted in EMEA.
 But hiring salespeople for those accounts is a lengthy process.
 To make sure he seizes the opportunity before his competitors, he might decide to adjust territories for five of his reps and split EMEA between them.

 Manual processes, still in use by many companies, can result in damagingly slow response times.
 With questionable results.
 Moving reps from one account to another, and splitting or collapsing territories, is often prone to errors and second-guessing.
+To reap the full benefits of territory management, these decisions should only be made after careful consideration

 In addition to deciding which changes should trigger a territory adjustment, sales leaders face another challenge: allowing time for changes to become effective.
 Waiting patiently for the dollars to pour in.
 Also a challenge.
 Happily, leaders can distract themselves from the problem of waiting by trying to crack a different tough nut: communicating changes and ensuring their adoption.
 But… we all know that sales reps come and go faster than a toupee in a hurricane.
 Without an efficient territory adjustment process and automated communication, chaos can ensue.